Board of Directors:

 Neil MacKinnon – President

-Neil was born in 1949 in Juneau, graduated from Juneau-Douglas High School in 1967 and from the University of Alaska Fairbanks in 1972 with a degree in Mining Engineering.
+Neil graduated from Juneau-Douglas High School in 1967 and from the University of Alaska Fairbanks in 1972 with a degree in Mining Engineering.
 Neil has been general manager and president of the family business, Alaska Laundry and Cleaners, since 1979.
 He is president of Hyak Mining Company and is managing partner of MacKinco, the family partnership that leases commercial property in Juneau.
 Neil has been a director and officer of both the state and local miners associations, Alaska Light and Power, Alaska Energy and Resources Co, Douglas Volunteer Fire Department.
 He is married and has three grown children.

 Rosemary Hagevig – Vice President